 Participation Country Ownership

 AIG Germany Holding GmbH Germany 100%

-WYNONA 1837 GmbH Germany 100%

 AIG Global Reinsurance Operations Belgium 100%

 Hansa GmbH Germany 100%

 Hansa Grundstuckverwaltungs GmbH & Co.
-KG Germany 94.99%
+KG Germany 94.5%

 AESA is a multi-line insurance company writing substantially all lines of property and casualty insurance.
 Major lines of insurance written include commercial, consumer, accident and health and specialty coverage.
-AESA has established a management team in Luxembourg.
-This management team uses the expertise from the Continental European operations as well as from some UK based structure.
-A non-insurance UK branch of AESA has been established, which is the employer of the London-based staff supporting AESA.
-Where staff also supports AESA, they have an employment contract with AESA (i.e. dual employment) and their costs are divided between American International Group UK Limited and AESA based on an annual assessment of time spent on each entity.
+AIG Europe S.A.'s management team uses the expertise from the European operations as well as that based in the UK.
+A non-insurance UK branch of AESA has been established, which employs the UK based staff who support AIG Europe S.A. under dual employment contracts.
+The costs are divided between American International Group UK Limited and AESA based on an annual assessment of time spent on each entity.